microsoft/windows-rs/docs/FAQ.md

 For example, in C/C++ [`IShellFolder::BindToObject`](https://docs.microsoft.com/en-us/windows/win32/api/shobjidl_core/nf-shobjidl_core-ishellfolder-bindtoobject)'s third parameter is a pointer to an `IBindCtx` interface.
 The C and C++ docs state that passing `NULL` is appropriate when the parameter is not used.

 In Rust this parameter is [translated](https://microsoft.github.io/windows-docs-rs/doc/bindings/Windows/Win32/Shell/struct.IShellFolder.html#method.BindToObject) as `impl IntoParam<'a, IBindCtx>`.
 If you try to pass a null pointer (from `std::ptr::null` or `std::ptr::null_mut`), the code won't compile.
-Instead you can pass `None`, and the code will compile.
+Instead, you can pass `None` and the code will compile.

 ## Why do I get a "method missing" error when the documentation says the method exists?